Benchmarking the optimization optical machines with the planted solutions: Numerical results for large N

 The transition to the larger $N$ allows one to plant more patterns, which leads to more sophisticated scenarios and effects.
 However, one has to modify the criteria for the hardness of a matrix because of the increasing difficulty of finding the true ground state across all the possible solutions dominated by spurious patterns.
 Thus, we shift our attention to other characteristics, like the functional form of the final solutions distribution, its dependency on the number of planted patterns, and the distribution of found energies relative to the planted ones.

-Dimension $N = 64$ produces quite a reasonable space for planting many patterns.
+Dimension $N = 64$ produces quite a reasonable space for planting many patterns, because it has enough capacity for the orthogonal patterns to produce mixed states that challenge the sampling of points with energies near the ground state.
 We perform extensive numerical simulations of Eq.~(\ref{type1}) over the instances defined by the coupling matrices of Eq.~(\ref{modified_hebb}) for each $K=1..N$ with $\alpha = \lambda_{max}/2$ (where $\lambda_{max}$ is the principal eigenvalue of the $J_{ij}$ coupling matrix) until the steady state is found.
 For initial conditions, we use vectors with independent random coordinates uniformly distributed in the interval $x_i \in [ -a, a]$, with small enough $a = 0.5$.
-Although it is costly to characterise the entire phase space, we perform an appropriate sampling, enough to characterize the energy landscape.
-After reaching the steady state, we calculate the energy according to Eq.~(\ref{qubo}), normalise it using the maximal $\widetilde{E_{\max}}$ and minimal $\widetilde{E_{\min}}$ found energy values and plot in the Fig.~{\ref{histograms_shape}}.
+The numerical integration was performed using the simple Euler scheme with $N_{\text{iter}}=1000$ iterations of $dt=0.01$ timesteps.
+Although it is costly to characterise the entire phase space, we perform an appropriate sampling, enough to characterize the energy landscape (in terms of the energy (and hence the relative position with respect to the planted energies) and the coefficients in the planted patterns decomposition).
+After reaching the steady state, we calculate the energy according to Eq.~(\ref{ising}), normalise it using the maximal $\widetilde{E_{\max}}$ and minimal $\widetilde{E_{\min}}$ found energy values and plot in the Fig.~{\ref{histograms_shape}}.